xenozalgo/nordmesh-inga/README.md

 ## Local Network access to services connecting to the internet through the VPN.

-The environmenta variable NETWORK must be your local network that you would connect to the server running the docker containers on.
+The environment variable NETWORK must be your local network that you would connect to the server running the docker containers on.
 Running the following on your docker host should give you the correct network: `ip route | awk '!/ (docker0|br-)/ && /src/ {print $1}'`

     docker run -ti --cap-add=NET_ADMIN --device /dev/net/tun --name vpn \
                 -p 8080:80 -e NETWORK=192.168.1.0/24 \